-An average home consumes approximately 10,000 kWh per year.
-Installing a solar power system that offsets the same amount of usage would result in a reduction of about 15,000 pounds of CO2 each year.
-This is the equivalent of carbon eliminated by 1.5 acres of pine forests.
-For more information, please visit the United States Environmental Protection Agency site.
+An average home consumes approximately 10,000 kilowatt-hours (kWh) per year.
+Installing a solar power system that offsets the same amount of usage will reduce 15,000 pounds of CO2 each year.
+This is the equivalent of the carbon eliminated by 1.5 acres of forests.

-Traditional electric sources such as coal, oil, and natural gas result in the emission of polluting gasses, some of which are toxic and extremely detrimental to the environment.
-Fossil fuels are and continue to be the one of the largest cause of global warming.
-Depleting sources of fossil fuels also cause dramatic spikes in the cost of energy which can be mitigated by the implementation of clean solar power energy.
-For more information, please visit the United States Environmental Protection Agency site.
+Traditional electric sources such as coal, oil, and natural gas result in the emission of harmful greenhouse gasses, some of which are toxic and extremely detrimental to the environment.
+Fossil fuels are, and continue to be, one of the largest causes of global warming.
+Depleting fossil fuel sources also cause dramatic spikes in the cost of energy, which can be mitigated by the implementation of clean solar energy.